spark0420/DDBMS-Cassandra-Query-Editor/README.md

 select categoryid, productname, quantityperunit,unitsinstock, discontinued  from cassandra.productsupplier WHERE discontinued = 0 ALLOW FILTERING;
 ```

-+ Products Above "X" Price:
++ Products Above Average Price:

-For example, let's say X is equals to 90.
+For example, let's say the Average Price is equals to $50.

 ```sql
 select productname, unitprice from cassandra.productsupplier WHERE unitprice > 90 ALLOW FILTERING;